crycode-de/node-radiohead-serial/ADVANCED_USAGE.md

 ## Exported classes

 ### RadioHeadSerial
-The RadioHeasSerial main class for sending and receiving messages through the RadioHead network.
+The RadioHeadSerial main class for sending and receiving messages through the RadioHead network.

 For more information see [README.md](https://github.com/crycode-de/node-radiohead-serial/blob/master/README.md#radioheadserialoptions-radioheadserialoptions).